sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 ## Current Implementation Status

-### Phase 1: Core Functionality - COMPLETE
+### Phase 1: Core Functionality - COMPLETE ✅
 All features listed in Phase 1 are fully implemented and tested, including:
 - Complete symbol table system with 4-layer architecture
 - Full expression evaluation with JIT compilation
 - Type system with automatic promotion and comprehensive safety
 - All control flow structures (IF/THEN/ELSE/ENDIF, WHILE/WEND, DO/UNTIL)
-- Function system with recursion and parameter passing
+- Function system with recursion, parameter passing, and local variables
 - PRINT statement with all formatting options
 - All console and debug commands
 - Built-in functions except RND (moved to Phase 5)

-### Phase 2: Requirements for Benchmarks - IN PROGRESS
+### Phase 2: Loop Constructs & Array Support - PARTIALLY COMPLETE
-Missing components needed to run benchmark programs:
+**Completed:**
-1. FOR/NEXT loops with STEP support
+- ✅ FOR/NEXT loops with STEP support
+- ✅ Nested FOR loops with proper iterator management
+- ✅ Optimized FORITF opcode for positive ranges
+- ✅ Local variables within functions
+- ✅ Function arguments with BP-relative addressing

+**Missing components needed to run benchmark programs:**
-2. Global array declarations
+1. ❌ Global array declarations
-3. Array indexing and access
+2. ❌ Array indexing and access
-4. Local variables for functions
+3. ❌ Array parameters for functions

 ---